mchmarny/knative-demos/5-source-to-url-deplopy/README.md

-# Demo deploy using manifest on GitHub with private repo
+# Demo deploy using manifest on GitHub with repo